-Activity Indicator
+Drive Activity Indicator

-Indicates that the Notebook PC is accessing one or more storage device(s) such as the hard disk or optical storage drive.
+Indicates that the Notebook PC is accessing one or more storage device(s) such as the hard disk.
 The light flashes proportional to the access time.

 A Number Lock

 Indicates that number lock [Num Lk] is activated when lighted.
 Number lock allows some of the keyboard letters to act as numbers for easier numeric data input.